carmelolg/SBAM/README.md

-# Spring Boot Microservice Template
+# SBAM - Spring Boot Architecture for Microservices

 A starter template for Spring Boot applications, designed to quickly kickstart the development of microservices with a ready-to-use configuration.